Here’s my guide to 18 must see monuments, attractions, and ruins in the Roman Forum in Rome, with tips for visiting.

 9. Temple of the Divine Caesar

 You may get the willies standing there.
 This is a spot where history changed.
-Yet, it’s ugly, covered by a wooden cover/awning.
+Yet, it’s rather underwhelming to look at.

 10. Temple of Romulus